-The Beard: Mari tries to use Harada to become normal, it fails.
+The Beard: Mari tries to use Harada to become normal, and it fails.

 Beautiful All Along: Mari's cute, but never really put any effort into her appearance until Akko came along with her fashion magazines, haircuts, and make-up.